krujos/oohimtelling/README.md

 #TODO
 * Maybe an html page at the route
-* Make skipping ssl validation an option
 * Basic auth with the client secret maybe...